If you take photos of people, you’re taking photos with eye lines. It’s important to understand the effect that these have on how we view photos.

-If you’ve read up on visual weight before, you should understand the effect that having a face in a photo has but there’s much more to it than that.
-Eye-lines have the ability to focus our attention on another part of the photo as well as producing tension and other photographic elements.
+If you’ve read up on visual weight before, you understand the effect that having a face in a photo has.
+But there’s much more to it than that.
+Eye-lines have the ability to focus our attention on another part of the photo.
+They also produce tension and other photographic elements.

-These lines are similar to horizontal, vertical and diagonal lines and can be used to make up other elements such as dynamic tension and triangles.
+These lines are similar to horizontal, vertical and diagonal lines.
+You can use them to make up other elements such as dynamic tension and triangles.
 Our eyes are naturally drawn to the face – the eye in particular – because that’s what we do when we interact with people.

-It’s natural curiosity to want to follow the eyes because, as a viewer, we want to know if we share the same interest in whatever has taken their attention.
+It’s natural curiosity to want to follow the eyes.
+As a viewer, we want to know if we share the same interest in whatever has taken their attention.

 We also want to be able to relate to the subject to understand the photo or piece of art better.
-This makes the eye-lines an important part of the structure of the image; you can use them to great effect but, if they’re used poorly, or left unused, the effect can be detrimental to photo.
+This makes the eye-lines an important part of the structure of the image.
+You can use them to great effect.
+If they’re used poorly, or left unused, the effect can be detrimental to photo.

 The affects vary depending on where the eyes are looking, with one of the strongest being when the eyes are looking directly into the camera.

-When an image like this is viewed, we’re forced to focus on the eyes and we’re not directed to explore the rest of the photo as much.
+When we see an image like this, we focus on the eyes and don’t explore the rest of the photo as much.

-Human faces are very expressive and the eyes are one of the strongest means by which to show emotion – this is one of the reasons we’re so attracted to them.
+Human faces are very expressive.
+The eyes are one of the strongest means by which to show emotion.
+This is one of the reasons they attract our attention.

-When the subject is looking elsewhere in the frame, you’ll notice that you spend less time looking at them because you can learn less about the subject from them.
+When the subject is looking elsewhere in the frame, you’ll notice that you spend less time looking at them.
+This is because you can learn less about the subject from them.

-I’ve mentioned it a couple of times so far but haven’t actually shown you how to do it: using the eye-line as a photographic element.
+I’ve mentioned it a couple of times so far but haven’t actually shown you how to do it.
+Here’s how to use the eye-line as a photographic element.

-In my photo below, I’ve used the eye-line of the model to reach the end of the breakwater, which extends back down to the end of her arm, from which point you’re lead back up to her face.
+In my photo below, I’ve used the eye-line of the model to reach the end of the breakwater.
+This extends back down to the end of her arm.
+And from that point you’re led back up to her face.

 This has created a triangle and focused your direction onto the model’s body because of the order in which you followed the lines.